Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification: Methods and background

 \subsubsection{Modal expansion}

-We compute the tidal response both directly and through an expansion in the tidally driven oscillation modes of the primary.
+We compute the tidal response both directly and through an expansion in the tidally driven oscillation modes of a rigidly rotating primary.
 The latter approach involves a phase space expansion of the form